Amazon threatens to ban two more publishers

 Posted in: Apple, Digital Media, ebooks, News

-Tags: amazon, ebooks, epublishers, epublishing, ereader, ereader wars, ibook, ibook store, ipad, Kindle, kindle wars, publishing, publishing dispute, publishing house
+Tags: ebooks, epublishers, epublishing, ereader, ereader wars, ibook, ibook store, ipad, Kindle, kindle wars, publishing, publishing dispute, publishing house

 Presented with options publishers turn on Amazon